jomelcalinao-coder/tribute-page-broelisoriano/README.md

 # tribute-page-broelisoriano

-A tribute page to my favorite preacher
+A tribute page of my favorite preacher